anilmainali/wilsonmar.github.io/_posts/2016-03-21-image-search-and-edit.md

 So save your worry for other things by doing the right thing.

-One way to do it is creating a text file named the same as the image, but with a .txt extension.
+What I do is create a text file named the same as the image, but with a .txt extension.
 In the file